datawizard1337/ARGUS/README.md

 ### Installing

 If you are not using Python yet, the easiest way to install Python 3.6 and most of its crucial packages is to use the [Anaconda Distribution](https://www.anaconda.com/download/).
+Make sure that a Python environment variable was set during the installation.
+See [this Stackoverlow thread](https://stackoverflow.com/questions/34030373/anaconda-path-environment-variable-in-windows) if you do not know how to do that.
+Do the same for the Anaconda script folder in "Anaconda3\Scripts".
 After installing Anaconda, you can use pip to install the packages above by typing “pip install package_name” (e.g., “pip install scrapy”) into your system command prompt.